SqueezyDough/browser-technologies-1920/README.md

 <a name="app">

 ## My App in a nutshell
+### How it works
+My app uses (just like kahoot) a PIN to access a previous session.
+The PIN can be submitted via the homescreen to access it or a new survey can be started.
+When the user starts a new session the PIN is stored on the server + all the submitted answers.
+When the user returns and fills in his PIN number on the homescreen, the user is redirected to the page with the first blank input field.

+### Enhancing the PIN
+When JS and localstorage are both enabled, some extra magic happens.
+You automatically see your previous session on the homescreen.
+From here you can either continue or start a new survey.

 <details>
   <summary>Image: Home page</summary>
+  Option to use your PIN or start a new survey.Both work with thhe same submit button

   ![Bitmap](https://user-images.githubusercontent.com/33430653/78004702-bfb79b80-733a-11ea-8b72-a6217bd42695.png)
 </details>

 <details>
   <summary>Image: Home page - Session found</summary>
+  Overview of all your sessions.
+JS and localstorage dependant.

   ![Bitmap2](https://user-images.githubusercontent.com/33430653/78004701-bf1f0500-733a-11ea-921a-9c259889dd92.png)
 </details>

 <details>
   <summary>Image: Start survey - PIN</summary>
+  Start a new survey.
+Here a new PIN is generated

   ![Bitmap3](https://user-images.githubusercontent.com/33430653/78004699-be866e80-733a-11ea-80b6-d8bfcef925d5.png)
 </details>

 <details>
   <summary>Image: Survey - Booting Up</summary>
+  First form.

   ![Bitmap4](https://user-images.githubusercontent.com/33430653/78004698-bdedd800-733a-11ea-89e3-8ef1acec0d1f.png)
 </details>

 <details>
   <summary>Image: Survey - Web lectures</summary>
+Second form

   ![Bitmap5](https://user-images.githubusercontent.com/33430653/78004695-bd554180-733a-11ea-8bc1-f05e964ae72b.png)
 </details>

 <details>
+  Here are all your filled answers.
+Unanswered questions are red.
   <summary>Image: Survey - Overview</summary>

   ![Bitmap6](https://user-images.githubusercontent.com/33430653/78004689-bcbcab00-733a-11ea-8ec2-6bafe71a8768.png)